rg2/JHMR-v2/README.md

 # JHMR-v2
 This repository contains library routines and stand-alone programs for various tasks relating to medical image analysis for intraoperative navigation, preoperative planning, and postoperative analysis.
 The acronym JHMR was originally derived from this software's original development by Rob Grupp while working with the "Johns Hopkins Models and Registration" research group.
-This is the second iteration of the JHMR repository and focuses on minimizing compile times and being resuable to novice developers/researchers.
+This is the second iteration of the JHMR repository and focuses on minimizing compile times and being reusable to novice developers/researchers.

 ## Library Features:
 * Registration: